JephteyAdolphe/Programming-Projects/C++/README.md

 <h3>What I Learned</h3>

 - How to work with 2D arrays in C++
-- How to implement pointers into a program
+- How to implement pointers in a program